 Federal TEACH Grant (TEACH Grant)

 This non-need based grant is available to Linfield education and pre-education majors who plan to become elementary or secondary teachers.
-Students must complete a FAFSA, maintain a 3.25 GPA, complete TEACH Grant Initial and Subsequent Counseling and TEACH Grant Agreement to Serve (ATS) annually.
-The TEACH Grant amount is up to $3,716* annually. (*Due to the Sequester passed by Congress in 2013, any TEACH Grant award where the first disbursement is made after March 1, 2013 must be reduced by 7.1 percent from the award amount for which the student would otherwise have been eligible to receive, which was up to $4,000.)
 Students who receive a TEACH Grant must complete a service obligation by serving as a highly-qualified teacher in a designated high-need field at a low-income school for four years within eight years of completing a TEACH Grant eligible program.
 Failure to complete teaching service will result in the TEACH Grant being converted to a Direct Unsubsidized Stafford Loan with retroactive interest, which would then require repayment.
 Students must complete a FAFSA, maintain a 3.25 GPA, complete TEACH Grant Initial and Subsequent Counseling, and TEACH Grant Agreement to Serve (ATS) annually.
 The TEACH Grant amount is up to $4,000* annually.

 Federal Work Study (FWS)